-To give me guidance, Jon told me about his epic battle with Nestle over the survival of his sugar-free, kosher ice cream company, Clemmy’s.
-He cautioned he can’t tell that story, because he’s signed a confidential settlement agreement, but that the whole horrible ordeal has inspired him to write a fiction novel addressing the evils of sugar, processed food, and special interests ruining the health of a nation.
-“Take it and run with it.”
+To give me guidance, Jon told me about his epic battle with Nestle over the survival Clemmy’s, the first-ever premium, amazingly tasty, totally sugar-free ice cream.
+He cautioned he couldn’t tell the exact story, because he’d signed a confidential settlement agreement, but that the whole horrible ordeal had inspired him to write a fiction novel addressing the evils of sugar, processed food, and special interests ruining the health of a nation.
+“Take it and run with it,” he told me.

 Through a mutual friend, we pitched the book to Harvey Weinstein as a potential feature motion picture.
 He loved it and his staff read every link.
 We were chuffed and majorly impressed.
-Then, the day Jon was buying his ticket to fly to New York to meet with the Weinstein company, the tremblers hit the news: “Harvey Weinstein Paid Off Sexual Harassment Accusers for Decades.”
+Then, the day Jon was buying his plane ticket to fly to New York to meet with the Weinstein Company, a shocking story took grabbed the headlines: “Harvey Weinstein Paid Off Sexual Harassment Accusers for Decades.”

-Though a movie deal has not yet been made, Universal Pictures loves our pitch.
-For those interested, here it is the Synopsis, Early Reviews, Compelling Articles and Links that stand behind:
+Though a movie deal has not yet been made, Universal Pictures loves our pitch and a major actor is interested.
+For teh curious few, here is the Synopsis, Early Reviews, Compelling Articles and Links that stand behind:

 Few books are as timely as The Food Mafia.
 Here’s the Synopsis, followed by early reviews, compelling articles, links, a sample of the Prologue and Chapters 1 and 2: